 Now let’s get practical.
 How digestible is pectin?
 Well, mammals do not produce the digestive enzymes that can break the chemical bonds in pectin, so in most mammals, pectin molecules flow merrily undigested down the gastrointestinal (GI) tract until they reach the large intestine (colon) where the microbes may ferment it.
 The effectiveness of this system depends on the animal species: hogs have a large colon, so they can obtain some nutrients from pectin, but chickens do not.
 And in humans, pectin is considered part of the dietary fiber portion in foods.
 Which means that it is not digested in the stomach or small intestine, but it can be digested to some extent by the microbes in the large intestine (the microbiome).

 In contrast, ruminants such as cattle and sheep can gain a lot of nutrition from pectin.
 Not because of any pectin-digesting enzymes in the stomach or small intestine, because ruminants don’t have any, but because of microbial fermentation in the rumen.
-And here’s where the value of pectin truly really shines: Rumen microbes ferment pectin as fast as they ferment starch, meaning that pectin can supply high amounts of energy to the cow.
+And here’s where the value of pectin truly really shines: Rumen microbes ferment pectin as fast as they ferment starch, meaning pectin can supply high amounts of energy to the cow.

 But pectin fermentation is different than starch.
 When microbes ferment starch, they produce lactic acid, which can significantly reduce the pH in the rumen.
 This is important because large amounts of lactic acid can cause acidosis, especially when it builds up quickly when we feed high levels of grains such as corn, wheat or barley.
 Everyone who feeds grain knows about the risks of acute acidosis.
 But even smaller amounts of grain have some acidotic effects.
 Reducing the rumen pH can cause subacute acidosis, which is not fatal but still has profound effects on feed digestibility.
 If the rumen pH drops from a comfortable 6.5 to below 6.0, this can reduce the population of fiber-digesting bacteria which reduces fiber digestibility and often feed intake.
 In nutrition courses, we call this the associative effect.

 But pectin is different.
 Its fermentation in the rumen does not cause the associative effect.
 When the rumen microbes ferment pectin, they follow the path of fiber fermentation, not starch fermentation.
 The microbes ferment those galacturonic acid subunits in pectin like they ferment cellulose and other plant fibers.
 Lactic acid is not produced, and the rumen pH is not lowered.
-No acute acidosis. no subacute acidosis, no associative effect.
+No acute acidosis, no subacute acidosis, no associative effect.
 The sun shines, the birds sing, and we all win the lottery.

 What does this mean for practical on-farm nutrition?
 We certainly can’t run to Amazon every week and buy small packages of pectin, not for 300 cows or even 30 cows.
 But we can formulate rations with feedstuffs that contain high levels of pectin.
 For example, citrus waste and apple pomace are obvious choices because they are the main commercial sources of pectin.
 But there are two other common feedstuffs that contain high levels of pectin: beet pulp and soybean hulls (commonly known as soy hulls).
 Especially soy hulls, which have been used extensively in high-producing dairy herds to provide energy and fiber.